 As with many agents, bioavailability is an issue with resveratrol.
 Depending on the form used to administer it can be rather insoluble, which could decrease its biological effect.
-Ingested resveratrol might be destroyed by the digestion process before having a biological effect.
+Ingested resveratrol might also be destroyed by the digestion process before having a biological effect.
 This could be countered by using an "enteric" pill design that protects the agent until later in the digestive tract.
+These issues could explain why the "red wine effect" seems to be greater than would be justified by the relatively small amount of resveratrol in red wine.